Mary Tudor, Queen of France: Death

-Mary suffered multiple bouts of illness, requiring treatments over her lifetime.
+Mary had multiple bouts of illness, requiring treatments over her lifetime.
 She died, age 37, at Westhorpe Hall, Suffolk, on 25 June 1533, having never fully recovered from the sweating sickness she caught in 1528.
-The cause of death has been speculated to have been angina, tuberculosis, appendicitis, or cancer.
+The cause of death has been speculated to have been tuberculosis, appendicitis, or cancer.

 As an English princess, daughter of a king, sister to the current king, and a dowager queen of France, Mary Tudor's funeral and interment was conducted with much heraldic ceremony.
 A requiem mass was held at Westminster Abbey.
 Her body was embalmed and held in state at Westhorpe Hall for three weeks.

-Funeral

-On 22 July 1533, a delegation from France joined the English delegation for the lavish funeral ceremony.
+On 21 July 1533, a delegation from France joined the English delegation for the lavish funeral ceremony.
 Her daughter Frances was chief mourner, accompanied by her husband and siblings.
 As was tradition, neither Mary's husband nor her brother the king attended.
 The funeral procession included 100 torch bearers, clergy carrying the cross, six horses pulling the hearse, other nobility and 100 of the duke's yeomen.
 A requiem mass and burial at Bury St. Edmunds Abbey followed the next day.
 At the funeral, her step-daughters, Anne and Mary, pushed themselves to the head of the cortège just before the coffin was lowered into the crypt of the Abbey, much to the consternation of their half-siblings.

-Remains

 Five years later, when the monastery was dissolved, Mary's body was removed to nearby St. Mary's Church, Bury St. Edmunds.
 In 1784, her remains were disinterred, her coffin opened, and locks of her hair were taken by Horace Walpole, Dorothy Bentinck, Duchess of Portland, and several others.